 How do I know if I’m subject to the Digital Services Act?

-We covered this topic at length on a previous blog, but basically, if you’re an intermediary service you have to comply with the Digital Services Act.
+Basically, if you’re an intermediary service you have to comply with the Digital Services Act.

 However, there are several categories of online services (see link above), and as you move up the ladder the regulatory impact of the DSA increases.